-The realization that you are not the separate ego still remains, but in contradistinction to the impersonal self which lacks all sense of individuality, this stage leads to the realization that you are still an individual, but one that is a unique expression of the absolute.
+The realization that you are not the separate ego still remains, but in contradistinction to the impersonal self which lacks all sense of individuality, this stage leads to the realization that you are still an individual, but one that is a unique expression of the formless dimension.

 A theistic way of describing this spiritual adventure is to say that the ascending phase is the process of a person becoming God, and the descending phase is the process of God becoming a person.

-Over time, this return to the body and personhood eventually brings about a deeper, more intimate relationship with life, experiencing all that it means to be human, but in a way that still retains the objectivity of the impersonal and transcendent self.
+Over time, this return to the body and personhood eventually brings about a deeper, more intimate relationship with life, experiencing all that it means to be human, but in a way that still retains the liberating freedom and objectivity of the impersonal and transcendent self.